BioroboticsLab/bb_imgacquisition/README.md

 ### Install Pylon (Basler Cameras)

 Download and install Pylon for Basler cameras:
 Download from the [Basler website](https://www2.baslerweb.com/en/downloads/software-downloads/software-pylon-7-4-0-linux-x86-64bit-debian/) to search versions.
-Tested with version 7.4, but newer version should also work.
+Tested up to version 8.1.
+Download the 'Debian Installer Package' with the correct architecture for your machine (x86 or ARM).
 After downloading run these commands, for example with 7.4:
 ```bash
 tar -zxvf pylon_7_4_0_14900_linux_x86_64_debs.tar.gz
 sudo dpkg -i pylon_7.4.0.14900-deb0_amd64.deb